-All PSIIs should take no longer than six months.
+No PSII should take longer than six months.
 A balance will be drawn between conducting a thorough PSII, the impact that extended timescales can have on those involved in the incident, and the risk that delayed findings may adversely affect safety or require further checks to ensure they remain relevant.